 Ohio University (OH ETA)

-Since 2012 Phi Delta Epsilon Medical Fraternity has arranged study abroad summer sessions at Harlaxton College, the British Campus of the University of Evansville.
-This experience takes place in May-June with optional travel, classes met Monday through Thursday with excursion opportunities on weekends.
-Excursions have included London, York, Cambridge, Edinburgh, and Paris.
+Since 2012, Phi Delta Epsilon Medical Fraternity has arranged study abroad summer sessions at Harlaxton College, the British Campus of the University of Evansville.
+One of the many opportunities we are pleased to offer is:

 Dr. Michael Cullen teaches a three semester hour upper level course in Neurobiology.
 Dr. Cullen, Professor at the University of Evansville, and former professor at the University of Southern California School of Medicine, ensured this class matched a graduation requirement and helped students familiarize themselves with MCAT relevant material and medical school preparation.